 In borderline cases, the Head will consult with the LADO without identifying the family.
 As soon as sufficient concern exists that a student may be at risk of significant harm, a referral to Children's Services will be made without delay.
 The school will not investigate allegations without the agreement of the LADO.
 In cases of serious harm, the Police will be informed from the outset.
 Discussions will be recorded in writing, with any communication with both the individual and the parents of the student/students agreed.
 Arrangements for alternative accommodation away from other students in cases where a member of the boarding staff is suspended pending an investigation concerning child protection will be applied.
-Woldingham makes every effort to maintain confidentiality and guard against publicity if there are allegations against teachers or staff up to the point where the accused person is charged with an offence.
-The following definitions will be used when determining the outcome of all allegation investigations.
+Woldingham makes every effort to maintain confidentiality and guard against publicity if there are allegations will be used when determining the outcome of all allegation investigations.